bennylow513-bit/lmao/README.md

 1. Confirm the Render service is running (no crashes in logs)
 2. Verify the Telegram webhook is set and returns `{"ok":true}`
 3. Check that `TELEGRAM_BOT_TOKEN` and `TELEGRAM_SECRET_TOKEN` match exactly
-4. Look for incoming update logs in Render
+4. Look for `INCOMING TELEGRAM UPDATE` logs in Render

 ### OpenAI does not reply